YusufDagdeviren/Pyspark-Predict-Housing-Value/README.md

-# Tubitak Spark Proje - Yusuf Dagdeviren
+# Tubitak Spark Project - Yusuf Dagdeviren

 This repository contains the code for a machine learning project using PySpark, which is part of the Tubitak Data Intensive Applications program.
 The project involves analyzing housing data and predicting median house values using a linear regression model.